 After graduating from Baylor Law School in 1989, Susan was an associate with Touchstone, Bernays, Johnston, Beall & Smith in Dallas, Texas as an insurance defense attorney.
 Following a move back to Waco, she practiced with Segrest & Segrest representing Brazos Electric Power Cooperative, the largest power and transmission electric cooperative in Texas, in the area of public utility law.
 She is licensed in Texas and Georgia.

-Susan and her husband, Chris, have a daughter and a son living their college dreams.
+Susan and her husband, Chris, have a daughter (Alex) and a son (Chase).
 Chris and Susan are members of First Baptist Church of Woodway.